zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Change the system disk (custom image).md

 -   To make sure that your account have enough snapshot quota for the new system disk, you can delete unnecessary snapshots of the original system disk.

 This article describes how to replace an existing image with a non-public image.
-If you want to use a non-public image, see Change the system disk \(public image\).
+If you want to use a public image, see [Change a system disk \(public image\)](intl.en-US/User Guide/Cloud disks/Change a system disk (public image).md#).

 ## Note {#section_zdm_dkj_ydb .section}